19 Movies With Major Sex-Hair

-The sex we see in movies isn't always all that realistic.
+The sex we see in movies isn't always all that realistic — for a number of reasons.
 But there is one particular trait these steamy scenes share that has always bugged us: the sex hair.
 It's totally unrealistic, right?
 Anyone who's ever looked at themselves post-coitus can attest that their strands never look as artfully rumpled as they do in the movies.
 No, no — typically the better the sex, the more it looks like we spent an hour in a skydiving simulator.

 Even so, we can't help but marvel over the artistry that is cinema sex-hair.
 Whether it's pre- or post-romp, the guys and gals who get down on film always seem to give us #hairgoals.
 So, to show our appreciation, we've rounded up 19 movies that have A+ hookup-hair.
 We may never achieve it in real life, but dammit we'll have fun trying.